 Inbound links not only drive traffic to you from other websites — they’re also a valuable part of an overall search engine optimization (SEO) strategy.
 If another content creator in your industry shows that they trust you on a certain issue, you can be sure you’ll attract more users than before.

 A “conversion” is the name of the end-goal of your content.
 They can also be one of the best indications of your content marketing effectiveness.
-All of your exposure and credibility is great for your business, but it doesn’t do much to your bottom line.
+All of your exposure and credibility is great for your business, but it doesn’t do much for your bottom line.
 At some point, you have to get users to convert.

 The best part about quality content is that it can continue to gain conversions throughout its entire life, which is basically the life of your business.
 If you keep content up to date and easily accessible, you can continue to bring in conversions and earn qualified sales leads indefinitely.